-]

 Conclusions

 The incubation mechanism successfully finished its pilot phase for around 2 years which tested all of its features.

 It had been adopted by SG17 and is part of a proposal to be allocated to a new Emerging question for the next study period 2021 – 2024.